-Determines whether a default package should be used when no package information can be extracted from the DHCP data such as the configurable options are missing or no options were configured.
+Determines whether to use a default package when no package information can be extracted from the DHCP data, such as the configurable options are missing or no options were configured.

 Possible values are true or false.
 The default value is true.